OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 Next, for asymmetric operations, Apple provides [SecKey](https://opensource.apple.com/source/Security/Security-57740.51.3/keychain/SecKey.h.auto.html "SecKey").
 Apple provides a nice guide in its [Developer Documentation](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/using_keys_for_encryption?language=objc "Using keys for encryption") on how to use this.

 As noted before: there are some wrapper-libraries around for both in order to provide convinience.
-Typical libraries that are often used are, for instance:
+Typical libraries that are used are, for instance:
 - [IDZSwiftCommonCrypto](https://github.com/iosdevzone/IDZSwiftCommonCrypto "IDZSwiftCommonCrypto"),
 - [Heimdall](https://github.com/henrinormak/Heimdall "Heimdall"),
 - [SwiftyRSA](https://github.com/TakeScoop/SwiftyRSA "SwiftyRSA"),